chrislevinecentric/Documentation-Starter/src/content/docs/contents/dropdowns.md

   Refrain from using Modals to showcase information that is intricate or dense, such as Tables or Multi-View Containers.

   If you need to convey the status or confirmation of the application process to the user, consider using a Toast.

+## Additional Information

+* Phrase confirmations as yes or no questions.
+* In the title of the dialog, be clear about what will happen if the user continues. (“Delete software request?”)
+* Supplemental text should provide more information, not just reword the title.
+* Tonally, your language should be approachable and clear.
+Try reading your message out loud, and if it sounds unnatural to say, try rewriting.